sjwoodman/eventing/config/buses/kafka/README.md

       ```
       oc adm policy add-scc-to-user anyuid -z default -n kafka
       ```
-1. Configure the bus to use the Kafka broker, replace the broker URL if not using the provided broker:
+1. Now that the Apache Kafka is installed, configure the bus to use the Kafka broker, replace the broker URL if not using the provided broker:
     ```
     kubectl -n knative-eventing create configmap kafka-bus-config --from-literal=KAFKA_BROKERS=kafkabroker.kafka:9092
     ```
+    > Note: If you are using Strimzi, the value for the URL is `my-cluster-kafka-bootstrap.kafka.9092`.
 1. For cluster wide deployment, change the kind in `config/buses/kafka/kafka-bus.yaml` from `Bus` to `ClusterBus`.
 1. Apply the Kafka Bus:
     ```